reciprocity/zen-ui/docs/components-guidelines.md

 Template for a new component's story page can be found here:
 `/src/components/zen-spinner/template.stories.mdx.sample`

+1. When exposing different possible values for a prop, be sure to add `<zen-text variant="label">` beneath each example, so user can quickly see what value is used.

 ## Documentation
 - All **available slots** that component supports should be listed above `@Component` directive like this:
 ```javascript